IMSEONGJUN/MyCloset/README.md

 - User's closet management function
 - You can Check out the latest style images
 - You can check what's in my closet with the app
-- You can coordinate your own style
+- You can coordinate your own style and save it

 ## Deployment Target